DendeLabs/alx-low_level_programming/README.md

-This repository contains low level programming (LLP)
+This repository contains low level programming (LLP) and algorithm projects.